 Ready to make this Santa Maria-style barbecue classic?
 Here are the basic steps to making the best beef tri-tip on your pellet grill.

 - Fire Up: Load up your pellet grill with wood pellets and start it up to the standard 225°F (107°C) smoking temperature

-- Season: Form the dry rub by combining the salt, black pepper, smoked paprika and garlic powder in a small bowl.
+- Season: Form the dry rub by combining salt, black pepper, smoked paprika, and garlic powder in a small bowl.
 Then, generously apply it to the trimmed tri-tip, covering all sides.

 - Smoke: With your pellet grill at target temperature, place the tri-tip on your grill’s grates and leave to smoke to a medium-rare internal temperature of 125°F (52°)